19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 ### Composition of offences

-131\.—(1) The Commissioner may, in his discretion, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding $2,000.
+131\.—(1) The Commissioner may, in his discretion, compound any offence under this Act that is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding the lower of the following amounts:

+(a) one half of the amount of the maximum fine that is prescribed for the offence;

+(b) $5,000.

+[Act 35 of 2017 wef 01/02/2019]

 (2) The Minister may make regulations to prescribe the offences which may be compounded.

-(3) All sums collected under this section shall be paid to the Building and Construction Authority.
+(3) All sums collected under this section shall be paid into the Consolidated Fund.

 [BCPA (repealed), s.
 4(4)]

+[Act 35 of 2017 wef 01/02/2019]

+(4) The Commissioner, and any other officer appointed under section 3(3) to exercise the powers conferred on the Commissioner under this section, are, in relation to the administration, collection and enforcement of payment of composition sums under this section, each taken to be a public officer for the purposes of the Financial Procedure Act (Cap.
+109); and section 20 of that Act applies to the Commissioner and other officer even though he is not or was not in the employment of the Government.

+[Act 35 of 2017 wef 01/02/2019]

 ### Protection from liability